What is apixaban?

 Apixaban may also be used for purposes not listed in this medication guide.

-You should not take apixaban if you are allergic to it, if you have an artificial heart valve, or if you have any active bleeding from a surgery, injury, or other cause.
+You should not take apixaban if you are allergic to it, or if you have active bleeding from a surgery, injury, or other cause.

 Apixaban may cause you to bleed more easily, especially if you have a bleeding disorder that is inherited or caused by disease.

-FDA pregnancy category B. Apixaban is not expected to cause birth defects.
-However, taking this medicine during pregnancy may increase the risk of bleeding while you are pregnant or during your delivery.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+Taking apixaban may increase the risk of bleeding while you are pregnant or during your delivery.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take apixaban?